 Most of us prefer being in the company of other people when having fun.
 For some of us, it is so serious that we can’t sit by ourselves at a restaurant to have a meal.
-Company, more than often, makes us feel a little bit safer than when we are on our own, and also makes experiences much more fun and interesting.
+The company, more than often, makes us feel a little bit safer than when we are on our own, and also makes experiences much more fun and interesting.
 But what do you do when you really want to travel somewhere and all your friends have busy schedules?

 “Life is either a daring adventure or nothing at all.”

 Definitely go on with your plans, be adventurous and have fun!
 There is always a first time for everything and travelling (alone) for the first time can be quite frightening.
-Worry not though; the following tips can help to keep you safe and make your first time travel experience as good as it possibly can be:
+Worry not though; the following tips can help to keep you safe and make your first-time travel experience as good as it possibly can be:

 Know Your Country’s Embassy Information

 Knowing your country’s embassy information in foreign countries can be helpful in so many situations.
 Be sure to have their contact information or better yet, know their location too.
-Your country’s embassy is the only that can help you stay in contact with your family in case of emergency.
+Your country’s embassy is the only one that can help you stay in contact with your family in case of emergency.

 Walk With Confidence

 Even though you may not be familiar with the streets and places, walk with your head high; walk like you know where you are going.
 You may need to use Google Maps from time to time but instead of constantly staring down at your phone, plug in your earphones and listen to the voice guide.
 This will help you stay alert, focused, and more aware of your surroundings rather than staring at your phone for directions, which may alert potential attackers who can easily know that you are a newbie.